-Canon 30D versus Canon 5D Mark II
+Canon 30D vs 5D Mark II

-The Canon EOS 30D and the Canon EOS 5D Mark II are two digital cameras that were officially introduced, respectively, in February 2006 and September 2008.
+The Canon EOS 30D and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in February 2006 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (30D) and a full frame (5D Mark II) sensor.
-The 30D has a resolution of 8.2 megapixel, whereas the 5D Mark II provides 21 MP.
+The 30D has a resolution of 8.2 megapixels, whereas the 5D Mark II provides 21 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (14 percent) than the Canon 30D.
 Moreover, the 5D Mark II is markedly heavier (8 percent) than the 30D.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the 30D does not feature any corresponding weather-sealing.